awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 The name and data type of each column being created\.
 The maximum length for the column name is 127 bytes; longer names are truncated to 127 bytes\.
 You can use UTF\-8 multibyte characters up to a maximum of four bytes\.
 You can't specify column names `"$path"` or `"$size"`\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.
 By default, Amazon Redshift creates external tables with the pseudocolumns `$path` and `$size`\.
 You can disable creation of pseudocolumns for a session by setting the `spectrum_enable_pseudo_columns` configuration parameter to `false`\.
 For more information, see [Pseudocolumns ](#r_CREATE_EXTERNAL_TABLE_usage-pseudocolumns)\.
 If pseudocolumns are enabled, the maximum number of columns you can define in a single table is 1,598\.
-If pseudocolumns are not enabled, the maximum number of columns you can define in a single table is 1,600\.
+If pseudocolumns aren't enabled, the maximum number of columns you can define in a single table is 1,600\.
 If you are creating a "wide table," make sure that your list of columns doesn't exceed row\-width boundaries for intermediate results during loads and query processing\.
 For more information, see [Usage Notes](r_CREATE_TABLE_usage.md)\.

  *data\_type*